Terminal49/t49-api-documentation/docs/Quick Start.md

 You can try this using the embedded request maker below, or using Postman.

-1. Enter your API token in the autorization header value.
+1. Try it below.
+Click "Headers" and replace YOUR_API_KEY with your API key.
+In the authorization header value.
 2. Enter a value for the `request_number` and `scac`.
 The request number has to be a shipping line booking or master bill of lading number.
 The SCAC has to be a shipping line scac (see data sources to get a list of valid SCACs)

 Note that you can also access sample code, include a cURL template, by clicking the "Code Generation" tab in the Request Maker.